snok/drf-openapi-tester/README.md

 ### Supported Implementations

+We currently support:

 - Dynamically rendered documentation, using [drf_yasg](https://github.com/axnsan12/drf-yasg)'s `get_schema_view`
 - Any implementation rendered from OpenAPI schema file (yaml/json)

 If you're using another method to generate your documentation and would like to use this library, feel free to add an issue, or create a PR.
+I am really only using [drf_yasg](https://github.com/axnsan12/drf-yasg), and so that's what I've given the most attention.
+However, adding a new implementation is as easy as adding the required logic needed to load the OpenAPI schema as a dict.

-## Installation
+# Installation

 Install using pip: